semrush/intergalactic/website/docs/data-display/venn-chart/venn-chart.md

 - If the values of data set is not available, don't show the them on the chart.
 - The legend shall show the value as `n/a`.
-- If the values for all data sets are not known, then show a circle with `--gray-100` color.
+- If the values for all data sets are not known, then show a circle with `--chart-palette-order-null` color.

 ![venn chart not available](static/venn-na.png)